iamshishirgaire/IOE-Syllabus-Data/faculties/civil/7sem/e1/bio_engineering.md

-## Syllabus - BIO-ENGINEERING (CE 72504)

-**Course Objectives:**

-This course aims to provide an alternative approach to slope stabilization techniques using living vegetation.
-Upon completion, students will be able to:

-* Analyze slope stability based on various parameters.
-* Utilize soil bioengineering techniques for erosion control and shallow-seated instability stabilization.
-* Gain knowledge of appropriate technology and its significance in rural infrastructure development in Nepal, specifically in hill road construction.

-**Course Content:**

 1. **Introduction to Bio-engineering (4 hours)**
     * Glimpses of landslides and soil erosion in Nepal
     * Identification of problems on slopes